denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 ```

 Next, I created the `EBS_STACK_NAME` variable, which generates a unique name for the `CloudFormation` stack by combining the `STACK_NAME` with a predefined text string.
 The `STACK_NAME` itself is created from the `HOST` variable, where all dots in the `hostname` are replaced with a separator.
 With this apparoach, the `CloudFormation` stack names are unique for every `host`.

-It is crucial that the `EBS` volume is created in the same `Availabilty Zone` as the `EC2` instance, as the volume cannot be attached to the instance otherwise.
-To ensure this, I first investigated how the `EC2` instance is assigned to a specific `Availabilty Zone`.
+It is crucial that the `EBS` volume is created in the same `availabilty zone` as the `EC2` instance, as the volume cannot be attached to the instance otherwise.
+To ensure this, I first investigated how the `EC2` instance is assigned to a specific `availabilty zone`.

-First, the `SUBNET_NUMBER` variable is set to a random integer between 1 and 3.
-There are 3 different `public subnets` and this apparoach randomly selects one of them.
-Each subnet is located in a different `Availabilty Zone` (`1a`, `1b` or `1c`).
+First, the `SUBNET_NUMBER` variable is set to a random integer between `1` and `3`.
+There are `3` different `public subnets` and this apparoach randomly selects one of them.
+Each subnet is located in a different `availabilty zone` (`1a`, `1b` or `1c`).
 The subnet name is then generated using the `SUBNET_NUMBER` variable and a predefined text string.

 ```
 SUBNET_NUMBER=$(( $RANDOM % 3 + 1 ))
 SUBNETNAME="or-subnet-public-$SUBNET_NUMBER"
 ```

-I still needed the exact `Availabilty Zone` name that the `EC2` instance will use.
+I still needed the exact `availabilty zone` name that the `EC2` instance will use.
 The script already includes a line that retrieves the `AvailabiltyZoneId` based on the `SUBNET_NAME` variable.
-However, this ID cannot be used to to create the `EBS` volume, as the volume requires the `Availabilty Zone` name, not the ID, to resolve this, I added the following line to the script to retrieve the name.
+However, this ID cannot be used to to create the `EBS` data volume, as the volume requires the `availabilty zone` name. to resolve this, I added the following line to the script to retrieve the name.

 ```
 SUBNET_AZ=$(aws ec2 describe-subnets --filters Name=tag:Name,Values=$SUBNETNAME --query "Subnets[0].AvailabilityZone" --output text $ACCOUNT_PROFILE 2>/dev/null)
 ```

-After setting the `Availabilty Zone` name in the `SUBNET_AZ` variable I can begin creating the `EBS` data volume.
+After setting the `availabilty zone` name to the `SUBNET_AZ` variable I can begin creating the `EBS` data volume.
 The volume creation is handeled by a seperate `CloudFormation` template to ensure that the `EBS` data volume will not be affected by updates to the `EC2` instance template.

 Before creating the `EBS` data volume, I first check if the stack not already exists.